7+ Thru-Hikes Around the World: Alternatives to the Camino de Santiago

 Lodging

 Towns and lodging are spaced out along the trail so that itโ€™s easy to find lodging each night in any of the coastal towns along the path.
 You can stay in high-end premium hotels, go basic and choose hostels, or even do Airbnb in the towns.
 If you book with a tour company, they will help you arrange hotels each night based on your route.
-If you hike independently you can book your own hotels.
-During the busy summer months of June, July, and August and on weekends youโ€™ll want to reserve in advance.
+If you hike independently, you can book your own hotels.
+During the busy summer months of June, July, and August, as well as on weekends, youโ€™ll want to reserve in advance.
 However, if you are hiking in the off-seasons of Spring and Fall and on weekdays, you can likely get a hotel room the day you arrive.

 Best Time of Year to Hike the Costa Brava Coastal Path